sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 - custom-resources
 ```

-> WARNING: If service-discovery is not enabled for the sourcegraph-frontend service, the endpoint-update.yaml file within the patches subdirectory is responsible for updating the relevant variables for the frontend to generate the endpoint addresses for each service replica.
+> WARNING: If *service-discovery* is not enabled for the sourcegraph-frontend service, the `instances/$INSTANCE_NAME/custom-resources/endpoint-update.yaml` file within the patches subdirectory is responsible for updating the relevant variables for the frontend to generate the endpoint addresses for each service replica.
 It should not be removed at any point.

 ### Remove securityContext